Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

 \subsection{At the electrode-electrolyte interface}

 What happens to species in the electrolyte as they approach an interface, such as the electrode surface?
-Firstly, as expected from simple statistical mechanics modeling of molecules at hard interfaces,~\cite{Henderson1976} the solvent, THF, adopts a layered molecular structure~\cite{Qiao2010,baskin2021} near the surface with a dense layer (DL) at 3-6~\AA{}, followed by a low-density `gap', and an intermediate density layer (IDL) at $\sim$~7-10~\AA{} \ from the surface, with 2.5, 0.3 and 1.5 times the bulk THF density, respectively (Fig.~\ref{fig:interface_layering} a).
-A third collective coordinate, calcium distance from the interface, sampled with metadynamics allows us to obtain the interfacial, 3D free-energy landscape (Fig.~\ref{fig:interface_layering} b), of which the most distant slice is the 2D bulk free-energy landscape in Fig.~\ref{fig:bulk} c.
-Dissolved species in the electrolyte near the electrode surface respect this underlying solvent structure.
-Now, free-energy minima are distributed between the bulk, IDL, and DL, and separated by barriers, as indicated by minimum energy pathways of neutral and charged species approaching the interface in the 3D landscape (Fig.~\ref{fig:interface_layering} c and d).
+Firstly, as expected from simple statistical mechanics modeling of molecules at hard interfaces,~\cite{Henderson1976} the solvent, THF, adopts a layered molecular structure~\cite{Qiao2010,baskin2021} near the surface with a dense layer (DL) at 3-6~\AA{}, followed by a low-density `gap', and an intermediate density layer (IDL) at $\sim$~7-10~\AA{} \ from the surface, with 2.5, 0.3 and 1.5 times the bulk THF density, respectively (Fig.~2 a).
+A third collective coordinate, calcium distance from the interface, sampled with metadynamics allows us to obtain the interfacial, 3D free-energy landscape (Fig.~2 b), of which the most distant slice is the 2D bulk free-energy landscape in Fig.~1 c.
+Dissolved species in the electrolyte near the electrode surface respect this underlying solvent layering with their free-energy minima distributed between the bulk, IDL, and DL, and separated by barriers, as indicated by minimum energy pathways of neutral and charged species approaching the interface in the 3D landscape (Fig.~2 c and d).

 A key observation is that the IDL defines an attractive basin for most species, especially dimers and monocations, with minima in free energy that are lower than in the bulk, implying that this is a narrow interfacial region for enhanced concentration of solutes.
 Conversely, the DL defines a region from which solutes may be excluded due to additional free energy costs, without assistance of some applied bias (see below).
-This has some generally important consequences for electrochemistry in this electrolyte at a non-interacting electrode (such as graphite).
-Negligible populations of species that might be specifically adsorbed or adjacent to the electrode would imply the absence of inner-sphere electron transfer events during reduction.
-Similarly, if the electroactive species are likely to be highly coordinated in the IDL, then the necessary outer-sphere electron transfer events may very well lead to reductive decomposition of the coordinating species (solvent or anions) leading to low Coulombic efficiency and the formation of a solid-electrolyte interphase (SEI).
-Based on this study, our claim is that this inefficiency is as much a consequence of the strong solvent layering at the interface as it is of the salt that defines the electrolyte.
+This has some striking consequences for electrochemistry that will be apparent when discussing reductive processes (see below).